 If you have ever dealt with a debt collection agency, then you understand the stress and turmoil that even a single phone call can elicit.
 Thankfully, you’re protected.
 The Fair Debt Collection Practices Act (FDCPA) provides consumer protection against debt collection harassment by collectors and agencies.
 Should any bill collector violate this federal law when dealing with you, there are steps you may take.
 For instance, you may sue the debt collector or merely report them to the government.

-Typical Violations
+Typical Debt Collection Violations

 There are, unfortunately, hundreds of unique ways for debt collectors to violate the FDCPA.
 Some of the most common debt collector violations, of which you should absolutely speak with an attorney regarding, include: